iTwin/itwinjs-core/docs/bis/fundamentals/schema-evolution/schema-design-guidelines.md

 ## General Recommendations

 - Focus on one modeling perspective per schema.
-That is, separate concepts focusing on *Physical* modeling from concepts implementing *Analytical* or *Functional* modeling.
+That is, separate concepts focusing on *Physical* modeling from concepts implementing *Analytical* or *Functional* modeling, each into their own schema.
+This separation becomes mandatory if the target schemas are meant to be shared.
+In that case, the target [schema-layer](../intro/bis-organization.md) for the resulting schemas will be different (e.g. *Discipline-Physical* vs. *Discipline-Other*).
+- Concepts introduced only as helpers of an authoring workflow are typically considered application-specific.
+Separate them into their own Application-layer schema from other concepts focusing on the result (e.g. modeling of Physical objects in light of a given discipline).
 - In general, mix-ins should not have any properties defined in them.
 They lead to complex UNION queries, causing a slow-down in data retrieval from them.
 - Only make use of dynamic schemas (generated at runtime) to capture concepts that truly vary per iModel.